BimalBhusal22/Senior-buddy/README.md

-# Senior Buddy - Near Peer Mentorship Platform
+# Senior buddy - Near Peer Mentorship Platform

-Senior Buddy is a web-based mentorship platform designed to help students in Nepal make better academic decisions by connecting them with senior students from their dream colleges.
+Senior buddy is a web-based mentorship platform designed to help students in Nepal make better academic decisions by connecting them with senior students from their dream colleges.
 It provides authentic insights into teaching learning environment in the college, courses, fees, scholarships, and campus life, future scope, job opportunities — all from a mentor who’s been there.

 ---